Achieving a goal usually takes time and planning.

 - Ongoing perks of the credit card: Will this card have value in your wallet for the long-term future?

-If you know you’re going to be spending a large amount, or more than you usually spend, putting that on a new credit card that’s going to give you a sign-up bonus may be an option worth pursuing.
+If you know you’re going to be spending a large amount, or more than you usually spend, putting that on a new rewards credit card that’s going to give you a sign-up bonus may be an option worth pursuing.
 Getting a credit card in September could be perfect for someone trying to meet the spending requirements during the holiday season, Rossman says.

 “Try to match up that spending period,” Rossman says.
 “Because you definitely don’t want to overspend.
 That’s a disaster, just in the sense that these average interest rates are close to 18 percent.
 You don’t want to be paying that.
 That’s going to defray the cost of your free trip.”